Our TrustCounsel Team

 “I like the intellectual challenge of my work and the fact that no matter how long I practice I can still increase my knowledge and skill sets that will benefit my clients,” he says.
 “I just really like being able to solve problems for people.”

-From the start, Herman-Giddens has offered a full array of estate planning and related services to clients, including standard estate planning, estate, gift and income tax planning, creation of irrevocable trusts, small business and nonprofit organization formation, and estate and trust administration.
+From the start, Greg has offered a full array of estate planning and related services to clients, including estate planning, estate, gift, and income tax planning, creation of irrevocable trusts, small business and nonprofit organization formation, and estate and trust administration.

 “Beyond giving advice, I feel my job is to educate people to help them choose what they feel works best for their family situation,” he says.
-“I want to make sure that people are aware that there are things they can do to protect their assets in the hands of their loved ones.
-Some people choose to not implement the strategies I recommend, but at least they were aware of the various options.”
+“I want to make sure that people are aware that there are things they can do to protect their assets in the hands of their loved ones.”

 No matter what service he’s providing, his top priority is always the best interests of the client.

-“One thing I value is being responsive to clients,” he says.
-“I stress that for myself and for my entire firm--that we need to be very prompt in following up with people and trying to get back to people within 24 hours, whether it’s a phone call or email.”
+“One thing I value highly is being responsive to clients,” he says.
+“I stress that for myself and for my entire firm – we need to be very prompt in following up with people and trying to get back to people within 24 hours, whether it’s a phone call or email.”

-In addition to his busy practice, Herman-Giddens is active in professional activities.
+In addition to his busy practice, Greg is active in professional activities.
 He became a Certified Financial Planner™ in 2007 and uses that knowledge to better serve his clients and those for whom he acts as a fiduciary.
-He’s a regular speaker at continuing education programs for lawyers, paralegals and financial planners.
+He’s a regular speaker at continuing education programs for lawyers, and serves as an expert witness in trust litigation matters.
+Greg often serves as a mentor to younger attorneys and offers consulting and co-counseling services to attorneys throughout the U.S. Greg proudly offers pro bono legal services to organizations and individuals as well.

 England and Wales (Solicitor), 2011; New York, 2011; Tennessee, 2004; U.S. Tax Court, 2001; U.S. Supreme Court, 1998; Florida, 1992; U.S. District Court, Middle District of North Carolina, 1988; North Carolina, 1988.